-Now you need to pay attention to something, the focus of clean eating is consuming whole foods in their natural state (where possible) or their least processed state, such that no essential nutrient is lost via processing.
+The focus of clean eating is consuming whole foods in their natural state (where possible) or their least processed state, such that no essential nutrient is lost via processing.
 Clean eating doesn’t mean staying away from all processed food, just the highly processed ones.
 After all, cooking is also a form of processing.

-There are so many problems associated with highly-processed foods — from excessive weight gain to risk of cardio-vascular diseases.
+There are so many problems associated with highly-processed foods, from excessive weight gain to risk of cardio-vascular diseases.
 To start with, foods that have been highly processed have been stripped of essential nutrients required for maintaining overall health.

-This infographic has said it all:
+This infographic says it all:

-In essence, the emphasis of clean eating is caring about the ingredients in your food and cutting the C.R.A.P (Chemicals, Refined flour/sugar, Artificial colors/sweeteners/flavors and Preservatives) out of your diet.
+In essence, the emphasis of clean eating is caring about the ingredients in your food and cutting the C.R.A.P (Chemicals, Refined flour/sugar, Artificial colors/sweeteners/flavors, and Preservatives) out of your diet.

 There’s a long list of foods that you can incorporate into your clean diet, but here’s a few to get you started: